malouski/Greys_Anatomy/content/homepage/services.md

 Wauw, Miranda Bailey has been in 389 episodes!
 That means she is the most appearing character in the Grey's Anatomy franchise.

-The characters who has been in most episodes are also some of those who has the most connections, makes sense!
-The doctors often has a large number of connections because they have many patients.
+The characters who have been in most episodes are also some of those who have the most connections, makes sense!
+The doctors often have a large number of connections because they have many patients.

 <div align="center">
     <h5> Who do you think treats the most patients?
-And who is most unsuccesful in doing so? </h5>
+And who is most unsuccesful in treating them? </h5>
 </div>

-Hover the mouse over the plot below to have a look at the stats!
+Hover over the plot below to have a look at the stats!

 <div align="center">
     <iframe src="treatment_chart.html" sandbox="allow-same-origin allow-scripts" width=700 height=670px